-Practices are required to promote and offer the facility for all patients, who wish to, to book, view, amend, cancel and print appointments online.
+Practices are required to promote and offer the facility for all patients, who wish to, book/view/amend/cancel/print appointments online.

-We currently offer the facility for booking and cancelling appointments on- line.
+St Clements Surgery currently offer the facility for booking and cancelling appointments online.

-We currently offer the facility for ordering repeat prescriptions on-line.
+St Clements Surgery currently offer the facility for ordering repeat prescriptions online.

-St Clements Surgery confirm that GP2GP transfers are already active and we send and receive patient records via this system
+St Clements Surgery confirms that GP2GP record transfers are already active and we send and receive patient records using this system.

-Practices are required by 31st March 2016 to promote and offer the facility for patients to view online, export or print the detailed information from their medical record.
-I.e. information held in coded form.
+Practices are required to promote and offer the facility for patients to view online, export or print the detailed information their medical record.
+For example, information held in coded form.

 St Clements Surgery confirms that since January 2016, this facility has been available to patients.